 So what does that mean?

-While I’m stepping down from my day-to-day responsibilities, I will still be involved in the future of the company as an owner.
-This means I’ll continue to work with Alaina on growing the company, which makes my decision a little easier.
+I am stepping down from the day-to-day but will continue to own half the company.
 Being behind something that has inspired millions of women and getting to be a part of a team of smart, talented, funny, hard-working women has been a gift.

 Why am I stepping down?

 If you’ve been following me the last few months, you may not be surprised by this news.
-My daughter was diagnosed with Leukemia right before her second birthday, so I took a medical leave to get her through treatment.
+My daughter was diagnosed with Leukemia right before her second birthday and I took a medical leave to get her through treatment.
 Six weeks after diagnosis, I had our second daughter Kate, and my three month maternity leave began.
-I planned to return to work in the fall but treatment is consuming, and the end of maternity leave happened to line up with the start of the most aggressive two month block of treatment.
+I hoped to return to work in the fall but treatment is consuming, and the end of maternity leave happened to line up with the start of the most aggressive two month block of Margot’s treatment.
 Childcare was not a safe option for my immunocompromised toddler and even if it had been, she needed me.
-I made the decision to return full-time in early 2021.
+I made the decision to continue my leave and return full-time in early 2021.

 We’re still piecing things together and don’t have a plan since we won’t look for help until it feels safe, but in a perfect world, I’ll have help and be able to work with flexibility.
-I’m one of the cofounders of Anecdote but wasn’t able to be involved since I had another company to run and then treatment, so it’s something I’m be excited to be a part of when I am able.
-Both Anecdote and my blog would offer a lot of flexibility and neither would be full-time, which would mean more time with my girls and time to finally take care of myself, too.
+I’m also one of the cofounders of Anecdote but didn’t have time to be involved since I had another company to run and then treatment and a new baby, so it’s something I’m be excited to be a part of when I am able.
+Both Anecdote and my blog would offer a lot of flexibility – more time with my girls and time to finally take care of myself, too.

 We’ve been robbed of so much with this pandemic and treatment, and I want to make the most of the next few years while my girls are little.
 The time at clinic, hospital stays, time away from Kate, and isolation were a lot to get through, and it’s time for a change.
-This is what’s best for my family, and I think (and hope) it’s what’s best for me, too.
-I’ll never regret more time with my girls, and I know it will be a big change since I never imagined not going back to what I’ve been doing for almost a decade – to what I love.
-Even though it looks different, I’m grateful I can still be a part of the team in my own way.
-Once an Everygirl, always an Everygirl.
+This is what’s best for my family, and is what’s best for me, too.

 Thank you to our team, readers, and partners for helping grow The Everygirl Media Group.
 And to my family, friends, and all of you for your support and understanding as I navigate this next chapter.